Corporate Governance

 Implementation Structure

-Business divisions and other departments at the Head Office develop and promote annual action policies that integrate measures to prevent and control risks related to quality, safety, the environment, personnel, export transactions, disasters and information security.
+Business divisions and other departments at the Head Office develop and promote annual action policies that integrate measures to prevent and control risks related to safety, quality, the environment, personnel, export transactions, disasters and information security.
 Progress is assessed and followed up by each functional management entity such as the CSR Committee and the Environmental Committee.
-In fiscal 2022, we created the position of risk supervisor within the CSR Committee.
-By doing so, we have strengthened activities to identify priority risks from among risks concerning Toyota Industries as a whole and make sure to implement measures at each functional management entity as well as measures to counter emerging risks spanning multiple functions.
-At the same time, functional departments at the Head Office such as those responsible for safety,quality and the environment formulate rules and regulations and create manuals from a Group-wide perspective, encompassing consolidated subsidiaries.
-By confirming and following up on the progress through operational audits and workplace inspections, they provide support for raising the level of risk management, including the ability to respond to the identified priority risks, at each business division and consolidated subsidiary.
+We created the position of risk supervisor within the CSR Committee.
+By doing so, we promote activities to identify priority risks from among risks concerning Toyota Industries as a whole and make sure to implement measures at each functional management entity as well as measures to counter emerging risks spanning multiple functions.
+In fiscal 2023, we newly added geopolitical risk to our list of priority risks, and relevant functional management entities are working together to implement a range of initiatives.

 Response to Possible Major Earthquake